 (Collection times may change, but collection days will NOT)

 County Waste and Recycling, our county’s curbside recycling collection contractor, is making changes to their collection route schedules.
 In the near future, curbside recycling collection customers might notice some changes to the time of day they see the recycling trucks.
 However, collection days (and Red/Blue Weeks) will NOT change, and customers will still see the trucks on their currently scheduled day.
 During this transition time, it is more important than ever for collection carts to be placed at the curb no later than 7:00 a.m. for early collections, although carts may not be collected until later in the day.

 As always, we appreciate your patience during this transition.
 We will make every effort to keep York County aware of any additional changes.

 As of this month, York County Beautification Committee is excited to announce that we’ve collected well over 500 lbs. of plastic bags, plastic packaging, and single-use film for participation in the TREX Recycling Challenge.
 Thanks to the citizens of York County, this plastic has been kept out of landfills and the environment, and the committee will receive a bench to be donated to one of the county schools!
 In addition, we have started collections for our next 6-month time period which begins on August 1, 2018.

 Plastic bags can still be delivered to the drop off recycling center at 145 Goodwin Neck Road, Monday through Saturday, 7:00 a.m. - 4:00 p.m.
-Both branches of the York County Library accept bags as well!
+Both branches of the York County Library will accept bags only until July 31, 2018.

 Please review the following do’s and don’ts of the program, to help us make sure the next collection period is a success: